j0sephasare/Final-Year-Project/README.md

 - keep up to date with your workouts
 - Use a macronutrients calculator for Losing weight,gaining or maintaining.
 - Find local gyms in your area

+# Acknowledgements
+- Big thanks to my project supervisor Gerard Harrison for the advice and guidance throught this whole year on this project.
+- Google maps for providing map services
+- Spoonacular for providing nutrional meals
+- Firebase for backend services